CodeReviewDAO/dxd_codereview/Reviews/513 - On-Chain MVPR/2 - Variable Repository/README.md

 # Final Conclusion

-_Summarize your final conclusion, and provide your motivation for your recommendation below.
-For example, you may say 'Reviewer recommends that this submission should fail code review, because it does not contain an OSI-approved open source license'_
+There are documentation improvements that are needed to be done in the following milestones, especially for setup instructions and prerequisites.
+Other than that, the project covers its acceptance criteria and reviewer suggests this milestone to PASS with Notes.

 # Recommendation

-Recommendation | PASS / FAIL / PASS with Notes
+Recommendation | PASS with Notes
 ------------ | -------------